Cal Grant FAQs

 First, check your Financial Aid Communications sections on the My Finances page of your CalCentral account and take care of any outstanding issues you find there.

 Second, confirm that you have completed all CSAC requirements by checking your Cal Grant status at webgrants4students.org.
 Take care of any outstanding issues you find.

 Review the list below for more information about why your Cal Grant may not have paid.
 If you confirm that everything is taken care of and your grant still has not paid, please let us know.

-There is a Cal Grant program mismatch between CSAC and Berkeley records (for example, CSAC awarded a Cal Grant B based on your initial FAFSA, but according to your latest FAFSA updates or corrections, Berkeley has determined you are eligible for Cal Grant A).
+There is a Cal Grant program mismatch between CSAC and Berkeley records (for example, CSAC awarded a Cal Grant B based on your initial FAFSA or Dream Application, but according to your latest FAFSA or Dream Application updates or corrections, Berkeley has determined you are eligible for Cal Grant A).
 Berkeley will determine final eligibility and notify CSAC to correct their records.
 When CSAC and Berkeley records match, your Cal Grant will pay, as long as you meet all other eligibility requirements.

 If you are an entering transfer student from a community college, your Cal Grant award may be on hold because CSAC determined you are ineligible as the result of processing your G-6 (Transfer Entitlement Verification Form).
 Berkeley will soon replace your Cal Grant up to your maximum Gift Aid Eligibility (depending on availability) and any remaining difference will be awarded as Self-Help.

 We have been asked by the California Student Aid Commission to verify your California state residency status at the time you graduated from high school (AB 840 Verification).
 The Berkeley Cal Grant Administrator will send you a letter and email with instructions on completing CSAC’s AB 840 verification review.